Skip to content

 Caching

-Search results are cached by the unified search service so that repeated identical requests (same query and options) return immediately from memory.
+Search results are cached so that repeated identical requests (same query and options) return immediately from memory.
 The cache is shared by all entry points (HTTP /nornicdb/search, Cypher vector procedures, MCP, etc.).

 • Key: Query text + options (limit, types/labels, rerank, MMR settings).
 Same inputs ⇒ cache hit.